Portfolio manager’s Letter December 2006

 For the US truck market (International, Freightliner, and PACCAR the company produces hoods, fenders, air defectors, roofs, and splash panels.
 These products are fabricated using techniques that include SMC Compound, Glass Mat Thermoplastic (GMT) Compound, Closed Molded Products and Open Molded Products.
 In August 2005, Core Molding Technologies acquired Cincinnati Fiberglass Division of Diversified Glass, Inc., a manufacturer and distributor of fiberglass reinforced plastic components supplied primarily to the heavy-duty truck market.

 This is another company that will benefit from a lower dollar because it will raise the prices of the products of its foreign competitors.
-For the nine months ended 30 September 2006, Core Molding Technologies, Inc.’s revenues rose 27% to $124.1M.
+For the nine months ended 30 September 2006, New investment stocks: Core Molding Technologies, Inc.’s revenues rose 27% to $124.1M.
 Net income rose 48% to $7.7M.
 Revenues reflect an increase in international & PACCAR sales, higher revenues from tooling project, an increase in demand for medium & heavy duty trucks and acquisition of the Batavia, Ohio operations.
 Net income also reflects higher gross margins, an increase in interest income and lower interest expense.

 Third from new investment stocks is Mechel.
 Mechel’s nine months came in at $2.76 per share if the 4th quarter is anywhere near as strong as the 3rd they could earn $4.00 this year with the stock selling at $26.00 the price would appear cheap.
 On its balance sheet the company has $184 million in cash $755 million in long term investment while its long term debt is $349 million.
 The Company is an integrated mining and steel company.
 Its mining business is focused on mining products used in the production of steel, primarily coking coal, iron ore and nickel.
 Mechel OAO also produces a significant amount of steam coal.
 Its business consists of two segments: mining and steel.